peterpoliwoda/material-ui/docs/data/system/typography/typography.md

 # Typography

-<p class="description">Documentation and examples for common text utilities to control alignment, wrapping, weight, and more.</p>
+<p class="description">Documentation and examples for common text utilities to control alignment, weight, and more.</p>

 ## Variant